 And prepare to pay them.
 But not more.
 Verify the price of the trip before getting in the taxi.
 There's no need to be taken advantage of, Rick reminded us.
 And sometimes the going rate can even be such a great rate that you might choose to take a taxi much farther than you initially imagined affordable.

 Consider a Cruise?

-However, we were recently discussing the idea of possibly using it as cheap and comfortable transportation, to get from point A to point B, with food included, while allowing us to rest, accomplish work on the computer, etc. A little (albeit unnatural, for us) rest on the road, if you will.
+However, we recently discussed the idea of possibly using a cruise as cheap and comfortable transportation, to get from point A to point B, with food included, while allowing us to rest, accomplish work on the computer, etc. A little (albeit unnatural, for us) rest on the road, if you will.

 So imagine our surprise to hear Rick discussing cruises.